 This has happened on multiple social media channels, with Facebook being the most popular example.

-Even with the downsides, social media is still very effective as a digital marketing channel.
+Even with the downsides, social media is still very effective as an online marketing channel.
 You just have to know how to play the game effectively based on the channel you’re targeting.
 Here’s a rough overview of the most popular social media channels…

 Facebook users are 53% female and 47% male with 87% of the user base being in the 18-29 demo.
 This platform is one of the most versatile and dynamic in terms of the type of content you can post and the ways in which you can interact with people.
 It’s also the largest social media platform in the world and by far the most popular social media platform.